Back to overview

 The QLTS has been replaced by the SQE.
 To become a solicitor of England and Wales, qualified lawyers no longer need to be in one of the SRA’s recognised jurisdictions.
 However, they must:

-The SRA will recognise lawyers’ existing qualifications and experience so there’s no need to complete qualifying work experience in this instance.
+The SRA will recognise lawyers’ existing qualifications and experience so there’s no need to complete qualifying work experience (QWE) in this instance.

 Barristers

-If a barrister who’s completed pupillage wants to apply for admission to the Roll of Solicitors in England and Wales, they must:
+If a barrister who’s completed pupillage wants to apply for admission to the roll of solicitors in England and Wales, they must:

 Scottish solicitor

-If a Scottish solicitor wants to apply for admission to the Roll of Solicitors in England and Wales, they must:
+If a Scottish solicitor wants to apply for admission to the roll of solicitors in England and Wales, they must:

 Northern Ireland and Republic of Ireland solicitor

-If a Northern Ireland and Republic of Ireland solicitor wants to apply for admission to the Roll of Solicitors in England and Wales, they must apply for admission and meet the SRA’s character and suitability requirements.
+If a Northern Ireland and Republic of Ireland solicitor wants to apply for admission to the roll of solicitors in England and Wales, they must apply for admission and meet the SRA’s character and suitability requirements.

 According to the SRA, they’re exempt from the SQE and its QWE requirements.